loluny85/web-auth/README.md

     npm run dev
     ```

+    Ideal to have Node 18 and above for installation

 ## Firebase Configuration

 The app is configured to use Firebase for user authentication and Firestore to store user information.
 Ensure that your Firebase configuration is correctly set up.